Don’t throw your old, faded patio umbrella away! Learn how to paint a faded patio umbrella while reading about my patio umbrella makeover.

 Sometimes, we are so quick to toss the old and just buy new.
-I think that can be the better option but isn’t always.
+I think that can be the better option but isn't always.
 For outdoor patio furniture, cushions, umbrellas, etc., they fade over time.
-Tossing all the patio equipment every year because of sun exposure just isn’t feasible over here.
-Learning how to make our fabrics more sun resistant and reviving the old pieces are in the budget though.
+Tossing all the patio equipment every year because of sun exposure just isn't feasible over here and, honestly, isn't good for the environment.

-So, if you have a faded patio umbrella, let me tell you, you are in luck today.
-I’m walking you through the process of how to paint that umbrella and even sharing how long you can expect it to last.
+So, if you have a faded patio umbrella, you are in luck today.
+I'm walking you through the process of how to paint that umbrella and even sharing how long you can expect it to last.

 A few years ago, a few friends and I teamed up to encourage each other to try to update a project or do a project all inspired by a specific store.
 For this project, I was inspired by Urban Outfitters.
 They used to have a gorgeous stenciled patio umbrella and I loved it.
-They no longer have it, but it was white with a stencil design and gorgeous trim hanging off the ends.
-It was so fun!
+They no longer have it, but it was white with a stencil design.
+I thought it was so fun.

 I started with an old patio umbrella.
 It actually wasn’t too old, but it was just really faded.

-- Using a paint sprayer, spray the umbrella with a light coat.
+- Using a paint sprayer, spray the umbrella with a light coat of paint (I used latex paint because that's what I had on hand).
 Alternately, you could just use spray paint.

 - Keep painting, following the directions of whatever method you are using until you have full coverage.